Skip to main content Skip to navigation

 Dryland Wheat Areas with less than 14" of annual precipitation in the Pacific Northwest.

 Support for the development of this variety was provided by Washington State University, the USDA, and the Washington Grain Commission.
-For more information please visit WSU Small Grains.
+For more information, visit WSU Small Grains.